 Research Statement

-As a PhD student that specializes in operations research, my research interests mainly lie in combinatorial optimization problems that arise in supply chain management.
+As a PhD student specializing in operations research, my research interests mainly lie in combinatorial optimization problems that arise in supply chain management.
 The main focus of my research has been developing efficient heuristic algorithms for NP-Hard problems that are typically modeled as mixed integer nonlinear programs with stochastic elements.
 With specific applications in scheduling and strengthening, the problems that were addressed in the context of healthcare, distribution, and infrastructure networks.

 Graduate Research Experience

 During my graduate studies I had the chance to explore and gain experience in a variety of areas.
-My early work completed during my master’s studies, Learning Price Promotion Effects on Recurring Sell-In Purchases from Simulated Store Level Sales Data, employs Bayesian hierarchical models for the order quantities in the wholesaler’s revenue maximization problem and uses a hybrid of different Markov Chain Monte Carlo methods to update model parameter posterior distributions.
+My early work completed during my master’s studies, Learning Price Promotion Effects on Recurring Sell-In Purchases from Simulated Store Level Sales Data, employs Bayesian hierarchical models for order quantities in a wholesaler’s revenue maximization problem and uses a hybrid of different Markov Chain Monte Carlo methods to update model parameter posterior distributions.
 My doctoral research experience spans a variety of research streams from healthcare scheduling to network resilience.

 Network Resilience